-The NDA is a Non-Departmental Public Body (NDPB) set up under the Energy Act (2004) (ref 5) to ensure that the UK's 19 designated civil public sector nuclear sites are decommissioned and cleaned up safely and efficiently.
+The NDA is a Non-Departmental Public Body (NDPB) set up under the Energy Act 2004 (ref 2) to ensure that the UK's 19 designated civil public sector nuclear sites are decommissioned and cleaned up safely and efficiently.

-The Secretary of State of the Department of Energy and Climate Change (DECC) approves our Strategy and Annual Plans in consultation with the Scottish Ministers.
+This Business Plan has been approved by the Secretary of State jointly with the Scottish Ministers as required by the Energy Act 2004 (ref 2).
 The NDA Board is responsible for delivery.
 The Government holds us to account for performance against our Strategy and Plans.
 The governance function of DECC is provided to DECC by the Shareholder Executive (ShEx).

-DECC and the Scottish Government have a target to make tangible progress in decommissioning and cleanup.
+DECC and the Scottish Government have a target to make tangible progress in decommissioning and clean-up.
 This is demonstrated by a reduction in the UK civil nuclear liabilities and of the risks associated with high hazards (by progressively mitigating hazards and ensuring radioactive waste continues to be put into a passively safe form).
 Progress on these activities is reported in our Annual Report and Accounts (ARAC).